India's rich grab Australian assets, new visas may help

 This year, Australia will overtake Spain as the world's 12th largest economy, despite being 52nd in terms of population.

-This explains the massive increase in Australia's foreign direct investment which leapt to A$67 billion in 2012, nearly double the previous year, according to government statistics.
+This explains the massive increase in Australia's foreign direct investment which leapt to A$67 billion ($69.56 billion) in 2012, nearly double the previous year, according to government statistics.

 Still, private investment from India, a country that produces millionaires every day, would appear to lag that from others such as China.